doyensec/inql/README.md

 }
 ```

-While this enables seamless "Send to Repeater" functionality from the Scanner to the other tool parts (Repeater and GraphiQL console), it is still impossible for the tool to infer placeholders for [GraphQL Custom Scalars](https://hasura.io/docs/1.0/graphql/core/actions/types/index.html#custom-scalars).
+While this enables seamless "Send to Repeater" functionality from the Scanner to the other tool components (Repeater and GraphiQL console), it is still not possible for the tool to infer placeholders for [GraphQL Custom Scalars](https://hasura.io/docs/1.0/graphql/core/actions/types/index.html#custom-scalars).

 ### InQL Cycles Detector

 The new introspection intermediate representation (IIR) allows to inspect for cycles in defined graphql schemas by requiring access to graphql introspection-enabled endpoint only.

 This functionality is especially useful and automates bothersome testing practices employing graph solving algorithm.
-In our test, the tool was able to find millions of cycles a minute.
+In our test, the tool was able to find millions of cycles in a matter of minutes.

 ## Credits